-HomePods Could Get a Touch Display According to New Leak
+Yet Another Leak Hints at HomePod with LCD Display

 Interestingly, there are conflicting reports about the display size.
 Some leaks suggest a smaller screen showing basic details, while others suggest a more ambitious design with a display as large as an iPad mini, similar to the Google Pixel Tablet when docked.
 Bloomberg’s Mark Gurman throws some cold water on the idea of a 2024 launch for these display-equipped HomePods, so we might have to wait a while longer for the official reveal.

 Apple seems to be exploring ways to make the HomePod more interactive.
-A touchscreen display could potentially make it a more versatile smart home hub.
 With Siri expected to get major upgrades in WWDC24, perhaps the combination of a touchscreen and a smarter assistant could finally make the HomePod a strong competitor in the smart speaker market, currently dominated by the likes of Amazon and Google.
 We’ll have to wait and see what Apple has planned, but these leaks offer a glimpse into a possible future for the HomePod.

 Source